Infraste03/KGE_RS/README.md

 The B2B graph can be reduced substantially while maintaining almost the same recommendation performance.

-Similarly, Fashion v3 does not obtain a significant downstream improvement from adding price-tier and popularity-tier relations.
+Similarly, Fashion-Heavy does not obtain a significant downstream improvement from adding price-tier and popularity-tier relations.

 ### KGE quality and recommendation quality are related but not equivalent